-Sir Rodney Brooke, Chairman of the Ilkley Manor House Trust, describes the agreement to transfer the running of the historic building to the charitable trust as:
+Sir Rodney Brooke, President of the Ilkley Manor House Trust, described the agreement to transfer the running of the historic building to the charitable trust as ‘a fantastic opportunity to create a lasting cultural legacy for the town, visitors and the wider region’.

 The main rooms can be hired for events and the cottages are available for long-term letting.